Skip to content

 Gastric Dilation Volvulus (GDV)

-Greyhounds have a life expectancy of 10-14 years.
+The Greyhound lifespan is 10 to 13 years.
 There aren’t many fatal health problems linked to this breed.
 So, if fed the correct diet and exercised regularly, they are likely to reach their full lifespan.

 Do Greyhounds get scared easily?